 There are several ways to determine if your wall is a load bearing wall.
 Identifying load bearing walls is more difficult in newer structures than in older ones.
 Most of the older structures use all of the exterior walls as load bearing walls, while some much newer homes use only the front and back walls to bear the structure's load.
 Never attempt to do a renovation without knowing this important information, as collapsing walls can be fatal.

 Step 1 - Check the Blueprints

 The best place to start looking is on your home's blueprints.
-These plans should clearly indicate which walls are load-bearing, and even if significant alterations have been made they'll give a good sense where most of them are.
+These plans should clearly indicate which walls are load-bearing, and even if significant alterations have been made, they'll give a good sense of where most of them are.

 Step 2 - Check the Basement